Constraints on the minimally extended varying speed of light model using the Pantheon+ dataset: Acknowledgments

 \section{Acknowledgments}

-SL is supported by Basic Science Research Program through the National Research Foundation of Korea (NRF) funded by the Ministry of Science, ICT and Future Planning (Grant No. NRF-2017R1A2B4011168).
+This research was funded by the National Research Foundation of Korea (NRF), funded both by the Ministry of Science, ICT, and~Future Planning (Grant No. NRF-2019R1A6A1A10073079) and by the Ministry of Education (Grant No. NRF-RS202300243411).
+S. L. thanks the editor for the invitation to publish this manuscript in the Universe and for their helpful and constructive comments.